JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7961 days**.
+Here is a random fact about me - I have been on this planet for **7962 days**.

-And here is a just a random fact -  **The longest kiss on record lasted 30 hours and 45 minutes.
-Dror Orpaz and Carmit Tsubara recorded it on April 5, 1999 at a kissing contest held in Tel Aviv, Israel**.
+And here is a just a random fact -  **The Montreal Canadians hockey team has won the most Stanley Cups with 24**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)